Judith Blake, Baroness Blake of Leeds: House of Lords

 In December 2020, it was announced Blake would be conferred a Life Peerage after a nomination by Labour Party Leader Keir Starmer.
 In February 2021, she was created Baroness Blake of Leeds, of Gledhow in the City of Leeds.

 Blake joined the opposition front bench in May 2021, as a Shadow Spokesperson for Housing, Communities and Local Government and an Opposition Whip.
 In December 2021 she became Shadow Spokesperson for Business, Energy and Industrial Strategy and International Trade, and in February 2023 she became Shadow Spokesperson for Energy and Net Zero and Shadow Spokesperson for Business and Trade.

 On 11 July 2024, she became a Baroness-In-Waiting (Government Whip) in the House of Lords.

+On 14 August 2026, she was appointed Fire Minister amid widespread wildfires.